-Associated replacement parts are goods which are integrated in a repaired commodity as part of the repair (e.g. a new engine in a car) in the Member State where the repair is carried out.
+Associated spare parts are goods which are integrated in a repaired commodity as part of the repair (e.g. a new engine in a car) in the Member State where the repair is carried out.
 These parts/goods are excluded from reporting.
 This is also the case if an invoice is issued separately for the part(s).

-However, goods which move in order to be used as spare or replacement parts should be reported.
+However, spare parts which move in order to be sold should be included in the international trade statistics.